 In the network settings, you can change VPN address pool, loopback address pool, and enable anti-theft protection.
+You can also select an IPsec template to define the IPsec tunnel configuration between hubs in different regions.

 To change network settings: